gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

    **Step 2:**

-     Open a new browser tab, and navigate to http://<WebServerIP>/cafe/ (substitute the <WebServerIP> value).
+     Opened a new browser tab, and navigated to http://<WebServerIP>/cafe/ (substituted the <WebServerIP> value).
-     Notice that the website looks normal.
-For example, the photos are all appropriate for a bakery café.
+     Noticed that the website looks normal.
+For example, the photos were all appropriate for a bakery café.

+**Task 2:** Created a CloudTrail log and observed the hacked website

+In this task, I created a CloudTrail trail in my AWS account.
+I noticed that soon after creating the trail, the Café website was hacked.